*** February 2018 survey by Ed Rowe! ***

 Offered for sale is Le Saberage, a lovingly restored 1989 Sabre 42.
 She was sold new to her first owners on the Great Lakes and spent the majority of her life up north.
 Her second owners moved from the great lakes to the Chesapeake a few years before her current owners bought her in the fall of 2014.
-Today she is berthed in Fort Lauderdale, Florida where she is enjoyed on weekend cruises and as a second home / home office.
+Today she is berthed in Annapolis, Maryland.

 For those who are not familiar with Sabre sailboats, they are arguably the finest production sailboats ever made.
 Designed to be racer-cruisers, Sabres are premium yachts offering excellent craftsmanship, terrific sailing characteristics and sturdy blue water construction.
 In the years since Le Saberage was made, the industry has transitioned to focus almost exclusively on lower-priced coastal cruisers for owners with limited passage making or racing ambitions.
 Today’s hull forms often emphasize interior volume at the expense of sailing performance, especially downwind performance.
 Intense price competition has also resulted in more economical construction techniques prevailing on today’s cruising boats.
 By contrast, Sabres were hand crafted in Maine with no expense spared: each piece of interior furnishing – including all structural bulkheads – are hand fiberglassed directly to the hull on Le Saberage.
 This “stick built” construction method is almost exclusively reserved for the highest-end custom sailing yachts.
 Today no high volume production cruising sailboats are made the same way.